jessicabrock/ItsyBitsyURL/README.md

-# Url Shortener
+# Itsy Bitsy URL

 Similar to bit.ly and tinyurl - takes a long url as input and shortens it.
-This is a dev project, shorten url will expire within 24-hours.
+This is a dev project only using 3 unique characters to create shortened URL.
+Hence the name Itsy Bitsy :-)

 ## Tech Stack